SoftUni-Internal/interactive-content/EN/02-Text-Processing/03-Summary.md

    let include = str.includes('John');
    ```

--  Most of the methods returns a new string
+-  Most of the methods return a new string

 ## In the next lesson, you will learn: